MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/dataflow-solution-awareness.md

 * Application users can't deploy dataflows (service principals).
 * Incremental refresh configuration isn't supported when deploying solutions.
 After deployment of the dataflow via solution, the incremental refresh configuration should be reapplied.
 * Linked tables to other dataflows aren't supported when deploying solutions.
 After deployment of the dataflow via solution, edit the dataflow and edit the connection to the linked dataflow.
+* Dataflows can't be deployed to environments in administration mode.